santiagofranco/NinetyNine/README.md

 UI testing left out because of simplifying.

 I was learning RxSwift programming whilst made this app, so I used it in the best manner I figured out how, and in the manner, I consider the code is still clean, maintainable, scalable and testable.

+The VIPER architecture is an implementation of this [clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)